Break Down Your Goals | Free Downloadable Workbook

 Before the new year gets started, I start setting goals.
-I had my Annual Goal Workbook filled out the first of December.
+I had my Annual Goal Workbook filled out on the first of December.
 I mean, why start planning January on the first day I should be acting out the plan?
 So I am sharing my Annual Goal Workbook with all of you because it just feels so good to be prepared for the new year.
 And 2019 is going to be awesome.
-I just know it!
+I know it!

 I am an avid supporter of listening to life-affirming messages to keep you looking forward at all times.
-I have crippling anxiety and I’m a terrible perfectionist: two things that make it very hard for me to keep my eyes straight ahead and my feet moving down the path.
+I have crippling anxiety, and I’m a terrible perfectionist: two things that make it very hard for me to keep my eyes straight ahead and my feet moving down the path.

 I listen to a few podcasts that I really enjoy, and one of them is by Natalie Bacon.
 She is a life coach who regularly speaks on setting goals and believing in yourself.
 I find one of her messages particularly poignant:

 She says that “Thoughts lead to Feelings, Feelings lead to Actions, and Actions lead to Results.”
-So in the end, everything that you can achieve has to start with the right Thoughts.
+So, in the end, everything that you can achieve has to start with the right Thoughts.

 I LOVE this idea!
 It makes me feel in control of my future and the future of my business.

-I know I am new to this and laying out my life for you all to see might only be helpful for those in a similar place in their career.
-But I also want to keep sharing what is working for me so maybe it will work for you too. 🙂
+I know I am new to this, and laying out my life for you all to see might only be helpful for those in a similar place in their career.
+But I also want to keep sharing what is working for me, so maybe it will work for you too. 🙂

 Set Your Destination in Your GPS

 A major theme that runs through all self-help books, podcasts, and inspiring blogs is that you need to think big in order to accomplish what you want.
-Yes, little goals are baby steps to get your down the road, but if you can’t first see where you are going (and I mean REALLY see it), then how are you going to get there?
+Yes, little goals are baby steps to get you down the road, but if you can’t first see where you are going (and I mean REALLY see it), then how are you going to get there?